Sydney Swans: West Coast Eagles

 The Swans developed a famous modern rivalry against the Perth-based West Coast Eagles between 2005 and 2007, when six consecutive games between the two teams, including two qualifying finals and two grand finals, were decided by less than a goal.
 The rivalry was highlighted by Sydney's four-point win against West Coast in the 2005 Grand Final, and West Coast's one-point win against Sydney in the 2006 Grand Final.

 Hawthorn

 The rivalry with Hawthorn has been more recent, mostly defined by two grand finals (2012 and 2014).
 The Swans beat Hawthorn in 2012 by 10 points to claim their fifth premiership.
 The rivalry grew in 2013, when Hawthorn forward Lance Franklin transferred to the Swans as a free agent on a nine-year, $10 million deal.
-In 2014, the Swans finished minor premiers and were favourites to win the grand final, however Hawthorn beat Sydney by 63 points.
+In 2014, the Swans finished minor premiers and were favourites to win the grand final, however were defeated by 63 points.
 Both teams have had close games since their grand final encounters, with their matches often finishing within single digit margins.